darshitj15/Grad-School-Admission-Rate-Prediction/README.md

 # Grad-School-Admission-Rate
-The model predicts the chance of admission in graduate school based on criterion of GRE score, and undergrad CGPA.
+This project uses Multiple Regression Analysis to predict the chance of admission for any student in a graduate school and assigns a probability score of getting the admit based on criterion of GRE score, and undergrad CGPA.

+Numpy and Pandas are used to get the required structure of the dataset.

+Sklearn models are deployed to TRAIN and TEST the data in this analysis.